 - 1 ½ T ketchup

 If using chicken breasts, pound the pieces until they are flat.
 Dredge chicken (breasts or pieces) in flour mixture and brown it in the oil.
 Mix remaining ingredients.
 Pour over chicken in a deep frying pan.
 Cover and simmer for 45 to 50 minutes.

-Serve with mashed potatoes or rice.
+Serve with mashed potatoes or rice, veggies and salad.
 Delicious!